QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/terragrunt-grain.md

 ---
-sidebar_position: 9
+sidebar_position: 36
 title: The Terragrunt Grain
 ---

 # The Terragrunt Grain

 The Terragrunt grain is Torque's native support for Terragrunt modules.
-Terragrunt is a thin wrapper that provides extra tools for working with multiple Terraform modules and keeping your configurations DRY.
+[Terragrunt](https://terragrunt.gruntwork.io/) is a thin wrapper that provides extra tools for working with multiple Terraform modules and keeping your configurations DRY.
 Torque allows designers to use Terragrunt-specific features to easily orchestrate self-developed and community Terragrunt modules in a standard way and share them as building blocks.

 ## Terragrunt Grain Specification